mysociety/alaveteli/docs/running/admin_manual.md

 Once you have identified the request the message belongs to, you need to go back to the holding pen message page.
 Paste the request `id` or `url_title` into the box under 'Actions' in 'Incoming Message'.
 The request `id` can be found in the request URL in the admin interface - it is the part after `/show/`.
 In the admin request URL `/admin/request/show/118`, the request `id` is `118`.
 The `url_title` can be found in the request URL in the main interface - it is the part after `/request/`.
 In the URL `/request/documents_relating_to_meeting`, it is `documents_relating_to_meeting`.
 Then click on 'Redeliver to another request'.

 The message will now be associated with the correct request and will appear on the public request page.

+### Rejecting spam that arrives in the holding pen

+Alaveteli maintains a
+<a href="{{ site.baseurl }}docs/glossary/#spam-address-list" class="glossary__link">spam address list</a>.
+Any incoming message to an email  address on that list will be rejected and won't appear in the admin.

+If you see spam messages in the
+<a href="{{ site.baseurl }}docs/glossary/#holding_pen" class="glossary__link">holding pen</a>,
+check if they are being sent to a *specific* email address.
+If they are, that email address has become a "spam-target" and you should add it to the spam address list.
+Thereafter, Alaveteli will automatically reject any messages that come into that address.

+An email address that is not associated with a request (that is, one whose messages end up in the holding pen) becomes a spam-target once it's been harvested by spammers.
+It may no longer be valid because the request to which it belonged has closed, or it may have been mis-spelled in a manual reply.
+Our experience from running
+<a href="{{ site.baseurl }}docs/glossary/#wdtk" class="glossary__link">WhatDoTheyKnow</a>
+is that you can safely dismiss incoming email to such addresses once they have been targetted in this way.
+Legitimate emails that arrive in the holding pen tend to be unique errors (for example, missing the last character of the email address due to a cut-and-paste mistake) and the nature of the lifecycle of requests means they don't typically get used for spam until they are effectively dead.

+The easiest way to add such an email address to the spam address list is to do so from the incoming message itself.
+In the admin interface, go to the holding pen (click on **Requests** and then **Holding pen**).
+Under *Incoming Messages* click on the message that is spam.
+Under *Actions*, click on the **Mark as spam** button that appears by the `To:` email address.

+You can see the spam address list (that is, all known spam-target email addresses) by going to the admin interface at `/admin/spam_addresses`.
+As an alternative to using the **Mark as spam** button on the message itself, you can manually add any email address there and click **Add spam address**.

+You can remove any address from the list by clicking the **Remove** button next to it.
+Of course, this won't restore any messages that have been rejected, but Alaveteli will not reject any new messages that are sent to this address.

+Note that if you are seeing consistent spam email in your holding pen, you should also consider implementing (or increasing) the anti-spam measures running in your
+<a href="{{ site.baseurl }}docs/glossary/#mta" class="glossary__link">MTA</a>.

 ### Creating, changing and uploading public authority data